manymuch/Natural-Noise-Generator/README.md

 5.conda install -c anaconda tensorflow-gpu
 6. pip install --user librosa==0.6.2
 Done!
-Than you can submit the job to SCC using
+Then you can submit the job to SCC using
 ```gpu.sh```
 remember to modify project name